 5 questions you must ask a uni before starting an online degree

 A lot has changed lately.
-Online degrees have long been the norm for Charles Darwin University, but for many Australians, the idea of studying online from home is part of the ‘new normal’ post Coronavirus lockdown.
+Online degrees have long been the norm for CDU, but for many Australians, the idea of studying online from home is part of the ‘new COVID-19 normal’.
 But, not all online learning is created equal.

-Whether you want to make the most of #iso or you need to shift your career focus, an online degree is a flexible and exciting way of learning.
+Whether you want to make the most of a quieter life or you need to shift your career focus, an online degree is a flexible and exciting way of learning.